nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2017-04-19-go-back-in-time-with-git.md

 ## Conclusion

 This article shows several ways to go back in time with Git.
-These commands could be used alone or combined to get you out of complicated situations or to rearrange your Git tree before a `git push` for instance.
+These commands could be used alone or combined to get you out of complicated situations or to rearrange your Git tree before a `git push`, for instance.